-4. THE HUMAN RESOURCE MANAGEMENT STRATEGIES USED IN ROMANIAN SMEs: A DYNAMIC PERSPECTIVE 2004-2011
+4. THE EVOLUTION OF HUMAN RESOURCE MANAGEMENT STRATEGIES USED IN ROMANIAN SMEs: 2004-2011

-The evolution of the human resource management of SMEs from Romania is studied from the perspective of the following aspects: a) the number of employees (newly hired, structure), b) the evolution of wages of employees in SMEs and c) the training activities for employees.
+This analysis comes to complete and extend the analysis on the dynamics of human resource management in SMEs done by the authors in 2012 (Nicolescu et al., 2012).
+Consequently, the evolution of the human resource management of SMEs from Romania is studied from the perspective of a number of aspects: a) the number of employees (newly hired, structure), b) the criteria used by SMEs to evaluate and assess employees, c) the evolution of wages of employees in SMEs and d) the training activities for employees.